lunch-corp/yamyam-lab/scripts/README.md

 Here, we run `scripts/download_result.py` python file to download results.

+Note that you could directly download candidate results or trained model result in [google drive](https://drive.google.com/drive/u/0/folders/1kjoSmJ8bn3NIWbzJlPFXZkt6IFrcWIz4).

+To download it using python code, please follow below steps.

-Place credential file to authenticate google drive api to `credentials/` directory.
+1. Place credential file to authenticate google drive api to `credentials/` directory.

-Refer to [this discussion](https://github.com/LearningnRunning/yamyam-lab/discussions/118#discussioncomment-12590729) about how to download credential json file from gcp.
+   - Refer to [this discussion](https://github.com/LearningnRunning/yamyam-lab/discussions/118#discussioncomment-12590729) about how to download credential json file from gcp.

-Run following command depending on the embedding model and what you want to download, which is either of `candidates` or `models`.
+2. Run following command depending on the embedding model and what you want to download, which is either of `candidates` or `models`.

     - If you want to download candidate generation results, place `--download_file_type` argument as `candidates`.
     - If you want to download trained model results with torch weight, logs, metric plot etc, place `--download_file_type` argument as `models`.
+    - Currently, this script supports downloading latest result, which is denoted as `--latest` argument.

 ```bash
 $ poetry run python3 scripts/download_result.py \